 Are employees nodding off during compliance online presentations?
 Is boredom becoming an obstacle for corporate eLearning success?
-In this article, I’ll share 9 tips to enhance employee engagement in compliance online training.
+In this article, Christopher Pappas shares his top 9 employee engagement ideas for online learning.

 Boredom is a force to be reckoned with.
 It has the power to distract employees from the key takeaways and rob them of the benefits your online training course provides.
 In the case of compliance online training, boredom may lead to citations, violations, and diminished productivity.
 So, how do you beat the boredom and enhance employee engagement?
 Here are 9 tips to get your staff actively involved during compliance online training.

 Game mechanics, such as badges and leaderboards, provide an extra incentive.
 They are particularly useful for compliance online training, as they improve motivation and active participation.
 Employees earn rewards for completing online training activities, watching videos, or passing exams.
 They can also compete against their co-workers to reach the top of the leaderboard.
 However, the primary goal should not be to accrue badges or points.
 It should be to master the compliance knowledge.
 Incentives are merely a motivational tool to get employees excited about the online training process.

 Microlearning online training resources are quick and convenient.
 Employees are able to get the information they need and then get back to work.
 For example, they can watch a 2-minute online training tutorial to learn how to safely operate heavy machinery or clean up a hazardous spill.
 Microlearning online training resources are valuable “moment of need” support tools because they address specific performance issues or knowledge gaps.
 As such, employees are more likely to engage with the online training content because they know it will help them solve a problem.
 Bite-sized online training activities allow them to overcome challenges and achieve their goals rapidly.

 3. Incorporate Online Training Simulations And Scenarios